Given I recently launched listifi, I thought it would be interesting to talk briefly about the listifi tech stack.

 redux-cofx is another library I wrote

-that is a hybrid between redux-saga
+that is a hybrid between redux-saga and redux-thunk.
+Instead of wiring

-generator functions up to sagas, I simply create a function like thunks
+generator functions up to sagas, I simply create a function like thunks that

 example, if I want to fetch some lists, I would write something like this: